Do you know the difference between a tax credit and a tax deduction?

 If so, you may be in the minority compared to most Americans because one of the biggest misunderstandings about taxes is the idea of a tax credit vs. a tax deduction.

 They both put your money in your pocket but in vastly different ways.
+And knowing the difference can help you get a bigger tax refund.

 Tax Credit vs. Tax Deduction